clojure-emacs/cider/doc/installation.md

 1.8+.
 CIDER 0.17 (Andalucía) was the final release which supported Java 7 and Clojure(Script) 1.7.

-You'll also need a recent version of your favorite build tool (Leiningen, Boot or Gradle) to be able to start CIDER via `cider-jack-in`.
+You'll also need a recent version of either the Clojure CLI tools or your favorite build tool (Leiningen, Boot or Gradle) to be able to start CIDER via `cider-jack-in`.
 Generally it's a good idea to use their latest stable versions.

 **CIDER does not support ClojureCLR.**